 Most modern network devices offer alternatives such as SSH/SFTP, RCP, and frequently CIFS/SMB.
 Of these, SFTP is the preferred option because it’s both secure and reliable.

 The network configuration management system will be some centrally located server that automatically downloads and stores all of your device configurations.
 In most cases, I recommend doing backups every night, even in networks where the configurations rarely change.

 There are several ways to trigger a configuration backup.
 For devices with a command line interface, it’s usually done by having a scripted session that logs into the device using a standard protocol such as SSH.
 The script issues the appropriate command to copy the configuration back to the central configuration management system.

 Of course, anything you can do with a script, you can do manually.
-However, with a script you can automate the backups.
-Then you know they’re being done regularly and you can start to take advantage of some of the other benefits of configuration backups like automatic comparisons.
+However, with a script, you can automate the backups.
+Then you know they’re being done regularly, and you can start to take advantage of some other benefits of configuration backups like automatic comparisons.

 I use network device configuration files for several important things, not just rebuilding a device after a failure.

 The first use case is reporting.
 If the configuration management tool does a comparison between yesterday’s backup and today’s, it can immediately show you all the devices that changed and exactly what the changes were.